-The Console is the web interface and centralized system through which you will control and monitor all other components.
-If you correctly followed the installation instructions, from now on you will only need to log into the Console to manage and monitor WanGuard servers and software components.
+WanGuard Console provides a web interface and centralized system through which you will control and monitor all other components.
+If you correctly followed the installation instructions, from now on you will only need to log into the Console to manage and monitor servers and software components.

-To login into the Console, open http://<console_hostname>/wanguard.
+To login into the Console, open http://<console\hostname>/wanguard.
 If the page cannot be displayed, make sure the Apache web server is running and the firewall does not block incoming traffic on port 80.
-You can also access the Console securely by HTTPS if the Apache web server was configured with SSL/TLS support.
+You can also access the Console securely using HTTPS if the Apache web server was configured with SSL/TLS support.